 But before I actually get into some of the nitty-gritty of that, let's introduce myself a little bit.
 I am Saban Adams, I'm a developer advocate at Prisma, so I get to play with Prisma on a daily basis, and I've gotten to work a lot with it using Remix as well, so I've got to play around quite a bit with this stack and I've really enjoyed it and I'm super excited to be sharing what I've found.
 If you want to shoot me a message or ask me a question about this talk or about anything in general, whether it be Remix or Prisma, feel free to shoot me a message to my Twitter, at SabanTheDev.
 I answer my DMs and I'll be monitoring those very closely so you can expect a response from me as soon as I can get to it.

-2. Introduction to Remix and Prisma
+2. The Synergy of Remix and Prisma

 Remix and Prisma are focused on providing a good developer experience, allowing you to start building your software quickly.
 In this talk, I'll demonstrate some tricks and show you how to set up a project with Remix and Prisma.